I Remember Better When I Paint: Synopsis

 The film is by Eric Ellena and Berna Huebner, and is narrated by actress Olivia de Havilland.
 It features an interview with Yasmin Aga Khan, president of Alzheimer's Disease International and daughter of Rita Hayworth, who had Alzheimer's, describing how her mother took up painting while struggling with the disease.
 The inspiration for the film is the story of Hilda Goldblatt Gorenstein (Hilgos), who had Alzheimer's.
 As she painted, Hilgos’s mobility and speech began to improve as did her quality of life.

-The documentary includes interviews with renowned neurologists who explain how creative activities engage areas of the brain that are not damaged by the disease and thus reawaken a sense of personality, identity and dignity.
+The documentary includes interviews with renowned neurologists who explain how creative activities engage areas of the brain that are not yet damaged by the disease and thus reawaken a sense of personality, identity and dignity in the patient.
 Doctors interviewed include Robert Neil Butler, founding director of the National Institute of Aging; Sam Gandy of Mount Sinai Medical Center; Gene D. Cohen of George Washington University; Robert Green and Bob Stern of Boston University; and Avertano Noronha of the University of Chicago.
 The film demonstrates the intersection between the arts, medical and scientific worlds.